 People who say that faux finishing is a thing of the past haven’t seen some of the beautiful finishes that professional applicators are incorporating in today’s design world.
-When my clients look at my samples they are blown away at the unique decorative painting designs that I show them.
+When my clients look at my samples they are blown away by the unique decorative painting designs that I show them.
 The first words out of their mouths are “That’s a faux finish?”
 WOW!
 How did you do that?
 It looks like real wood or it looks like real marble etc. Faux is a French word for false or fake.
-It’s basically replicating materials like wood, marble, and many other natural surfaces, but can also be applied to walls, ceilings, floors, etc.
+It’s replicating materials like wood, marble, and many other natural surfaces, but can also be applied to walls, ceilings, floors, etc.

 Here are some great examples of today’s trending faux finishes.
-These finishes look amazing on accent walls, niches, powder rooms, bedrooms, dining rooms, just about any room in your house.
+These finishes look amazing on accent walls, niches, powder rooms, bedrooms, dining rooms, and just about any room in your house.

 Now these are what a professional calls FAUX FINISHES/DECORATIVE PAINTING.

 Most people associate faux finishing with ragging or sponging that their friend or sister tried 20 years ago and went wrong.
 I’ve even had clients tell me they hired their painter or handyman who said they could faux finish and botched the job.
 UGH!
 I can’t tell you how many finishes I had to re-do.
 I don’t understand why someone would let an untrained person faux their walls.
 Would you hire your plumber to rewire your house?
 NO, so why would we hire a guy who does straight painting to create ART on your walls?

 Is this what you think a faux finish looks like?… Maybe 15-20 years ago, but we have come a long way since then.

 Professional faux finishers go to school to study the art, learn the latest trends, and try new products and techniques, just like any other professional in their field or industry.
 Still not convinced?
 Take a look at this.